 A California road trip is one of the best coastal drives in the world and for me it has always been a bucket list holiday.
 It was everything I had hoped it would be and a lot more.
 Check out the best places to stop on the Pacific Coast Highway and make sure you get it right!

 I can’t stress how important it is to plan it in advance.
 For those who have heard people saying not to plan it – please ignore them!
 Well that is unless you have no time constraints and a pocketful of money.
 Most of us have two – three weeks, so use your time wisely!
-I know I have left out numerous places, but these are my recommendations, based on a two – three week trip.
+I have left out numerous places, but these are my recommendations on the best places to stop on the Pacific Coast Highway, based on a two – three week trip.
 I also have a separate post – top tips for driving the PCH so make sure you check that one out too.
 I hope they help you with your travel plans!

 1. San Francisco